Product photography is so important for all industries, and jewelry is no different. This is where photo editing comes into play.

 Tip: Double-click on the slider pointer to reset it.

 The temperature slider helps you adjust the temperature for a neutral look.
-For creative purposes, you can go cooler or warmer, but for product shots, it’s best to aim for a neutral image.
+For creative purposes, you can go cooler or warmer, but for product shots, it’s best to aim for neutral ecommerce jewelry photography.

 The tint slider helps you make minor tweaks by adding magenta or green tint to fix any color balance issues from some light sources like fluorescent or neon lights.